 Please be advised that as of Monday 3rd June 2019, there will be ongoing roadworks on the Fiveways roundabout near our campus.
 This may affect your journey times.
 Please see here for details on how to access UEA during this time.

 Can I park a school mini bus on campus?

 Details of parking will be sent to you after you have booked on an event.
 In most cases it is possible to park in our Main Car Park – if this isn't possible, our security lodge situated on the University Drive will be able to advise you where on campus to park.
 For students' attending unaccompanied, we recommend the use of public transport wherever possible.

 How can I keep up to date with your events?

-If you would like to receive regular updates on our events, including a termly programme of events, please join our mailing list.
+If you would like to receive regular updates on our events please contact our Enrichment Team.